-The four main categories of partners were
+The three main categories of partners are:

 - public libraries – focusing on digital inclusion (literacy, trust & confidence)

 - adult educational associations – focusing on digital empowerment (skills for jobs)

 - Government Agencies’ Local Service Centres, focusing on digital inclusion (trust & confidence in public e-services)

 Partners will offer a wide variety of information & training sessions for “drop-in’s”, beginners classes on ICT skills for employment.
 Based on successful experiences and outcomes from previous campaign weeks in 2014, 2015 and 2016, Sambruk will further focus on understanding, utilizing and protecting one’s eID, thereby fostering trust and confidence in Internet based services and information, as well as in public e-services.

 Since Sweden lacks a national, generally accepted e-Identity certificate (contrary to e. g Estonia and Denmark), the Swedish eID market provides a number of different solutions and providers.
 One particularly growing trend is Mobile BankID, using your smartphone.
 We have now more Mobile BankID than “ordinary” eID users among Digital citizens, but still a large number of both Digital and Analogue Citizens are still excluded for utilizing secure Internet Services, used by virtually all Internet/web based service providers, both enterprises and public agencies.
 All our partners are well aware of this dilemma and will meet and respond to the public’s demands of learning about online ID use, becoming aware of Internet security and privacy issues, in conjunction with basic tips and guidance into the digital society.